bparanj/crystal/computer/electronics/design/no-op.md

 5. Shorted inductor or open capacitor: In some cases, these can be used as placeholders in a circuit design without affecting the circuit operation.

 These components don't actively modify the signal or circuit behavior, similar to how a NO OP instruction doesn't change the program state.
 They're often used for design flexibility, testing, or future modifications.

-Would you like me to elaborate on any of these concepts or explain their applications in more detail?